mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 * $request.params - Parameters in the request path
 * $request.body - Request body
 * $request.path - Entire request path
+* $request.query - Query parameters of the request
 * $request.headers - Http headers of the request
 * $config.<param_name> - Configuration parameter value from environment or local.env file
 * $session.negotiatedContentType - Negotiated content type.
 Can be sent to callbacks and error callbacks